-The challenge that CBD producers have are certifications requested for being accepted as medical suppliers, Good Agricultural Practice (GAP) and Good Manufacturing Practices (GMP) are usually requested by purchasers when buying CBD for medical purposes, in order to achieve a better price in destination markets.
+The challenge that CBD producers have are certifications requested for being accepted as medical suppliers, Good Agricultural Practices (GAP) and Good Manufacturing Practice (GMP) are usually requested by purchasers when buying CBD for medical purposes, in order to achieve a better price in destination markets.

 How does US federal prohibition affect the legal Uruguayan industry – for instance, with banking issues?

 Banking is not a problem just in Uruguay.
 Other countries that have legalized cannabis also have problems one way or another when companies transfer funds from cannabis.